umbraco/UmbracoDocs/umbraco-cms/tutorials/custom-error-page.md

 ## In-code error page handling

 One way is to watch for error events and serve corresponding pages via C# code.
-Please refer to the [Custom 404 handlers](../../Reference/Config/404handlers/) article for an example.

 ## 404 errors